 By Siela A. Bynoe

-Siela A. Bynoe, of Westbury, is the Alternate Deputy Minority Leader of the Nassau County Legislature.
-She has represented the Second Legislative District since 2014.
+Siela A. Bynoe, of Westbury, has represented Nassau County’s Second Legislative District since 2014.